cegrif01/geocoding/Blog.md

     }

     /**
-     * Convenient, bootable static method that makes calls to this action painless.
+     * Convenient, bootable static method that makes calls to this action painlessly.
      */
     public static function for(Address $address) : LatLong {